Captain Thunder (film)

-Captain Thunder is a 1930 American pre-Code historical drama Western film that was produced and distributed by Warner Bros. and released in late 1930.
+Captain Thunder is a 1930 American pre-Code historical drama Western film that was produced and distributed by Warner Bros.
+Pictures and released in late 1930.
 The film was directed by Alan Crosland and stars Victor Varconi in his first full-length all-talking feature.
 The script is based on the story The Gay Caballero by Pierre Couderc and Hal Davitt.

 A copy is preserved at the Library of Congress.